top of page

 coming soon

-Tanya is a Kyiv blogger and mother who was determined to have her baby in Ukraine's capital, even as Russian troops were nearing the city in February 2022.
-Her baby girl is healthy and growing fast.
-Tanya is now a bodybuilder and determined to stay strong even as Russia continues its military aggression.
-In this episode, she talks about raising a child during wartime.
+Tanya is a Kyiv blogger and mother who was determined to have her baby in Ukraine's capital, even as Russian troops were marching on the country's capital in February 2022.
+Her baby girl is healthy and happy, growing fast.
+Tanya has become a bodybuilder, determined to stay strong in the face of Russia's unrelentless aggression.
+In this episode, she talks about why she chose to raise a child during wartime.

 New Episodes Each Week